micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 ifup eth0
 ```

 The board is now connected to the network and ready to execute the UDP echo server.
-To execute the application, just type ``udpecho`` and it should return the next output:
+To execute the application, just type ``udpecho`` and it should output:

 ```bash
 nsh> udpecho